BigVBetting/monetizing-guide/README.md

 ## Resources
-You joined a betting group that gives you analyzed picks to bet on, that boost your winning chances.
-Thus we don't serve as a betting boot camp that teach you how to bet, however I'm kind and helpful so I made this whole guide. xD

 **1** [Google](http://www.google.com/ncr) - According to a study from Me, people who don't Google before ask is stupid.
 **2** [Bet Tracker(Google Sheet)](https://docs.google.com/spreadsheets/d/1CHth604CgeeaqUPsUhKAOXghzNAzM0GzWsQ1YrPlGE0/edit) - Make copy and use it

-### How to use "Bet Tracker(Google Sheet)"

-1